Home / Compare Pet Insurance / Medium dog breeds

 Preventive care: Vaccinations, flea/tick prevention and dental hygiene are crucial for long-term health.

-15 VCA animal hospitals.
+15 VCA Animal Hospitals.
 Factors to consider in pet selection – dogs.
-Accessed December 2024.
+Accessed April 2026.